foliant-docs/docs/src/tutorials/first_project.md

 Project "Hello Foliant" created in hello-foliant
 ```

-The `init` command created a structure for Foliant project in `hello-foliant` subfolder
+The `init` command created a structure for the Foliant project in `hello-foliant` subfolder.

 ```bash
 $ cd hello-foliant